Darshana-Suresh/photon-linac/README.md

-This is an updated version of a linac head simulation from https://github.com/OpenGATE/GateContrib/tree/master/dosimetry/Radiotherapy/example12  illustrates the simulation of a linac head.
-The first part aims at obtaining a phase-space (PhS) from electron source to a plane just before the MLC.
+This is an updated version of a linac head simulation from https://github.com/OpenGATE/GateContrib/tree/master/dosimetry/Radiotherapy/example12  The first part aims at obtaining a phase-space (PhS) from electron source to a plane just before the MLC.
 The second part makes use of this PhS as a source.